lennertderyck/custom-elements/README.md

 <script src="https://lennertderyck.github.io/custom-elements/elements.js"></script>
 ```
 ## Use
-Now you added the css-file to your site you can start using it.
+Now you added the javascript-file to your site you can start using it.
+The script also adds the css-file.

 ### Tags - First Part
 A css-class has diffrent parts in it's name.